Schwarzbaer/PlugBase/README.md

   * What about non-string type values?
 We've got tuples of floats already!
 	* Must be asserted in the setter functions.
+  * There should be a hierarchy of config file objects (i.e. plugin, framework, game, editor), and changes should be written into the appropriate file, usually the topmost one, unless explicitly specified otherwise.
   * Allow for plugin-wide configs (so packaged plugins can ship with their own defaults).
 * keybindings